PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 The Model is the main source of coupling, but it also isolates as well.
 There's no way for anything outside of the View to know if a `Boolean` value in the Model is presented to the user via a `RadioButton`, a `ToggleButton`, a `CheckBox` or some custom `Control`.
 But, no matter how it's handled in the View, the Interactor can always simply deal with the `Boolean` value that it is bound to.

-In a similar manner, the `SharedElements` is the main source of
+In a similar manner, the `SharedElements` is the main source of both coupling and isolation between this screen and the rest of the application.

+{% include notice type="primary" content = "Coupling is usually the single biggest source of unecessary complexity in any application.
+Controlling coupling is the best way to improve code quality." %}

+I simply cannot stress this too much.
+Virtually every good (or "clean") coding technique, is designed to control and eliminate coupling as much possible.
+Looking at this "Trinity" project, excessive coupling is everywhere and it makes everything much more complicated than it needs to be.
+I've tried to limit coupling as much as possible in my version, and I think it is reflected in the lack of complexity.

 ## The Kotlin